Chapter 2: The Individual and Creation

-We have, as they say philosophically, an empirical side and also a transcendental side.
+We have, as it is philosophically said, an empirical side and also a transcendental side.
 Empirically we are bound to the body, to human relations and to natural circumstances; transcendentally we are absolutely free.
 This transcendent freedom that is at the root of our being is the hope of our life.
-Our aspirations, rocketing up to the skies, can be explained only in terms of the transcendent reality that we really seem to be.
+Our aspirations, rocketing up to the skies, can be explained only in terms of a transcendent reality that we seem to really be.
 Otherwise, our long-stretched aspirations have no meaning.
 They cannot even be conceived.

 There is both an infinity of longing and an endless, durationless desire working together at the same time, telling us that we are not bleating sheep but powerful lions with immense strength.
 But the mind is a trickster, about which we shall study a little later in our course of discussions.
 All this put together leads us to the conclusion that we are essentially independent existence, free from empirical relations.
 This was noticed in the state of deep sleep, and we did exist there in a more pleasant way than in any other empirical condition of waking life.

 Again, please remember all the processes we discussed earlier.
 These things that we are discussing are not just information that is poured on your heads, but something which will benefit you in your practical existence in this world—which will mould you, and make you something superb and novel.
 If you could exist merely as a kind of consciousness, which was the case in sleep, this has to be deeply pondered over.
 What could have been the nature of that consciousness?
 What is meant by ‘consciousness'?